arpitjain799/gsecrets/README.md

 # Create or update a secret
 secrets_client.put("slack/token", "AAABBBCCC")

-# Create or update a secret, uses Python `dictionary.update` semantics for the update
+# Create or update a secret, uses `dictionary.update` for the update
 secrets_client.put("manifests/admiral/env.json", {airflow_fernet_key: "AAABBBCCC"})

 # Replace an entire dictionary of secrets